DenneyTang/ADBSensor/README.md

 scan_interval: Scan interval (seconds)

-adb_command: The ADB command template to be executed: The "{grep_keywords}" variable needs to be retained for keyword retrieval; The "sed 's/\x1b[[0-9;]*m//g" is recommended to be retained to remove excess font color special characters to ensure accurate grep hits.
+command: The ADB command template to be executed: The "{grep_keywords}" variable needs to be retained for keyword retrieval; The "sed 's/\x1b[[0-9;]*m//g" is recommended to be retained to remove excess font color special characters to ensure accurate grep hits.
 Other contents can be written as query commands according to your own situation.

 keywords: The keywords to be monitored and the corresponding keyword names.
 Multiple keywords can be monitored at the same time.
 The format is: 'Keyword to be searched': 'A keyword name given to this keyword after retrieval for subsequent calls'.
 'YOUR KEYWORDS1 YOU WANA TO GREP IN ADB_Command': 'YOUR KEYWORDS1'S NAME YOU WANA SHOW IN Attributes'